etrahadias/CS733Project/README.md

 * CNN model healthy/unhealthy: 'cnn_healthy_vs_unhealthy_final.h5' (available [here](https://drive.google.com/file/d/1zGCAvq8trIL1VNmRNZuh_1d4ySoXTF29/view?usp=share_link))
 * CNN type of disease: 'best_unhealthy_cnn_final_version.h5' (available in GitHub)
-* Best image captioning model: 'vit-scibert-final' (available here](https://drive.google.com/drive/folders/1N6pz-oNprYrWAuJQ7363zaYVF2AM6HFe?usp=sharing))
+* Best image captioning model: 'vit-scibert-final' (available [here](https://drive.google.com/drive/folders/1N6pz-oNprYrWAuJQ7363zaYVF2AM6HFe?usp=sharing))

 With the files above, you should be able to run the final image captioning model in the notebook named **CS733_Project_Bee_Image_Captioner_Prototype-Final-V2.ipynb**

-* Fine-tuned SciBERT: 'scibert-bees-final' (almost 5 GB in size, available upon request
+* Fine-tuned SciBERT: 'scibert-bees-final' (almost 5 GB in size, available upon request)

 ### Dataset

 The data set and respective captions for the unhealthy images are located on my Google Drive.
-For the submission of my project, the link to the folders with my data set are included for your convenience.
-They have been shared with you.
+For the submission of my project, the link to the folders with my data set are included for your convenience in my Canvas submission.

 ### Final Product

-This folder has a Jupyter Notebook that reads in all of the best models from the models available in the *saved_models* folder.
 Here, you can see how the images flow from the beginning of the process all the way to the end of the process, which is where a descriptive caption is generated.

 **The notebook that displays the whole system is named as follows: CS733_Project_Bee_Image_Captioner_Prototype-Final-V2.ipynb**